 The recommended deadline for submitting the FAFSA is February 1.

 Ready to officially join the SBU family?
-Send in your enrollment deposit to secure your spot in classes and housing!
+Send in your enrollment deposit by logging into your application to secure your spot in classes and housing!

 You should request your official transcripts be mailed to:

 1600 University Avenue

 Transfer students are able to receive merit-based scholarships, performance scholarships, and need-based aid.
 SBU requires official copies of your college transcripts in order to award any merit-based aid for which you may qualify.
 To apply for need-based aid, you must submit the FAFSA and send the results to SBU (school code: 002502).